Ingeborg Bachmann: Writings

 Bachmann's doctoral dissertation expresses her growing disillusionment with Heideggerian existentialism, which was in part resolved through her growing interest in Ludwig Wittgenstein, whose Tractatus Logico-Philosophicus significantly influenced her relationship to language.
-During her lifetime, Bachmann was known mostly for her two collections of poetry, Die gestundete Zeit and Anrufung des Grossen Bären.
+During her lifetime, Bachmann was known mostly for her two collections of poetry, Die gestundete Zeit (Time Deferred) and Anrufung des Grossen Bären (Invocation of Ursa Major).

 Bachmann's literary work focuses on themes like personal boundaries, establishment of the truth, and philosophy of language, the latter in the tradition of Wittgenstein.
 Many of her prose works represent the struggles of women to survive and to find a voice in post-war society.
 She also addresses the histories of imperialism and fascism, in particular, the persistence of imperialist ideas in the present.
 Fascism was a recurring theme in her writings.
 In her novel Der Fall Franza (The Case of Franza) Bachmann argued that fascism had not died in 1945 but had survived in the German speaking world of the 1960s in human relations and particularly in men's oppression of women.
 In Germany the achievements of the women's rights campaign at the end of the 19th and beginning of the 20th century had been systematically undone by the fascist Nazi regime in the 1930s.
 Bachmann's engagement with fascism followed that of other women writers who in the immediate post-war period dealt with fascism from a woman's perspective, such as Anna Seghers, Ilse Aichinger, Ingeborg Drewitz and Christa Wolf.